CharlieDigital/runjs/README.md

 dotnet watch run --project server --non-interactive
 ```

 The server limits are configured via the `appsettings.json` file.
-If you choose to deploy this (again, ***only into a private network***), you can override these at runtime on the container using .NET's environment variables:
+If you choose to deploy this (again, 👉 ***only into a private network*** 👈), you can override these at runtime on the container using .NET's environment variables:

 ```shell
 RunJSConfig__Jint__LimitMemory=5000000